 And also the ones at the libraries.

-I’ve studied five languages – German, Italian, Latin, Japanese, and Chinese.
+I’ve studied five languages – German, Italian, Latin, Japanese, and Mandarin.

 I graduated with a degree in international affairs.

 I worked as both a travel advisor in a travel agency and a study abroad coordinator for a university.
 (I also planned travel for incoming celebrities, filmmakers, and guests for a film festival once.)

 My parents are from the United States and the Philippines.

-I grew up in 5 different countries – Philippines, Korea, Japan, United States, and Germany.
+I grew up in 5 different countries – the Philippines, Korea, Japan, the United States, and Germany.

 I returned to Germany as an adult and gave birth and raised two kids there for a little a while before moving to the U.S.

 We’re already thinking about our next international move.
 Hoping it’s Germany again and then, I swear, we will find a home in another part of the world.